 When an apartment is advertised as a no-fee apartment, it means that the landlord or property owner pays the brokerage fees.
 If you find an apartment complex without a broker’s help and go straight to the landlord, there are no fees included.
 Broker fees can exponentially increase the cost of moving into a new apartment, adding around one month’s rent in extra fees.

-Rent stabilized apartments are in buildings built before 1974 that have more than six units.
-Having a rent-stabilized apartment means there are limits to how much your landlord can increase your rent, and you are guaranteed the opportunity to renew your lease with options.
+Rent stabilized units are a form of affordable housing usually found in an apartment building built before 1974 that has more than six units.
+Having a rent-stabilized apartment means there are limits to how much your landlord can increase your rent, and you are guaranteed the opportunity to renew your lease with options

-In New York, a railroad apartment is essentially one without hallways, where each bedroom opens into the next room.
-It gets the name because of its similarity to a series of railroad cars.
+In New York, a railroad apartment is essentially one without hallways, where each separate bedroom opens into the next room.
+Railroad apartments get the name because the floor plan resembles a series of railroad cars.

-Flex apartments are situations where space is split by a temporary wall(s), creating more space, a separate room, and a roommate(s).
-This solution is a popular option to turn a 1-bedroom apartment into 2 bedrooms.
+Flex rental apartments are situations where space is split by a temporary wall(s), creating more space, a separate room, and a roommate(s).
+This solution is a popular option to turn a 1-bedroom apartment into a makeshift 2-bedroom apartment.

-At Common, members receive a fully furnished bedroom in a spacious suite layout with beautifully designed shared spaces.
-Utilities, laundry, weekly cleanings, and household supplies are all included in one rent check.
+At Common, members receive a fully furnished apartment bedroom in a spacious suite layout with beautifully designed shared spaces.
+Convenience goes a long way when living in a serviced apartment, which is why utilities, laundry, weekly cleanings, and household supplies are all included in one rent check.
 Learn more about coliving here.